-ATO TD2022/D1 released the Draft Ruling on the 23rd February 2022

-The ATO has been busy over the last 12 months.
+ATO TD2022/D1 released the Draft Ruling on the 23rd February 2022 (The ATO has now made the Ruling Final and goes by the name: TD 2022/11)

-On the 23rd February 2022 the ATO issued a draft ruling labelled as ATO TD 2022 /D1.
-The purpose was to signal that from the 1st July 2022 the ATO would not recognise a trust distribution to be valid unless the cash follows the distribution or at least is applied to the benefit of the nominated beneficiary.
+The purpose of the TD 2022/11 was to signal that from the 1st July 2022 the ATO would not recognise a trust distribution to be valid unless the cash follows the distribution or at least is applied to the benefit of the nominated beneficiary.
 Failing the movement of the cash, a Division 7A loan agreement will need to be put in place, effectively evidencing the distribution borrowing.

-A brief example of this relationship and the dealing that is causing the ATO so much ire would be where a Family Trust makes a distribution of 2022 profits to a related Company.
-The Company is credited with the distribution but the cash never moves to the company rather the cash stays in the Trust.
+A brief example of this relationship and the dealing that is causing the ATO so much ire would be where a Family Trust makes a distribution of 2023 profits to a related Company.
+The Company is credited with the distribution, but the cash never moves to the company rather the cash stays in the Trust.